sunnyvale-academy/SNY.OSS.TRF.01.01.00/labs/07-Manage_persistent_data/README.md

 In this example, **sda** is the boot disk, **sdb** is the one we provisioned earlier.

-Now have to partition, format the mount the new disk.
+Now you have to partition, format the mount the new disk.

 ```
 denis_maggiorotto@my-vm-aeea7498bd7dcacf:~$ sudo parted /dev/sdb --script -- mklabel msdos